AFLplusplus/AFLplusplus/docs/env_variables.md

     afl-fuzz), setting `AFL_PYTHON_MODULE` to a Python module can also provide additional mutations.
 If `AFL_CUSTOM_MUTATOR_ONLY` is also set, all mutations will solely be performed with the custom mutator.
-This feature allows to configure custom mutators which can be very helpful, e.g. fuzzing XML or other highly flexible structured input.
+This feature allows to configure custom mutators which can be very helpful, e.g., fuzzing XML or other highly flexible structured input.
 For details, see [custom_mutators.md](custom_mutators.md).